National emblem of Timor-Leste: First post-independence emblem (2002–2007)

-The first emblem of post-independence East Timor contained the shield of the Conselho Nacional de Resistência Timorense (National Council of Timorese Resistance).
+The first emblem of post-independence Timor-Leste contained the shield of the Conselho Nacional de Resistência Timorense (National Council of Timorese Resistance).
 The shield originated from the military arm of the Timorese resistance group, Falintil, in 1987.
 The main elements were two crossed Suriks (traditional Timorese swords), together with a spear, a star, and two arrows.
 The inner red shield takes the form of a quay buoy on the upper side.
 The country's title, in Portuguese, is on a blue ring around the shield and a sun with 14 rays.
 The motto in the banner translated as: "Honour, Homeland, and People".

 Subnational emblems

-Some of the Municipalities of East Timor have adopted their own emblems.
+Some of the Municipalities of Timor-Leste have adopted their own emblems.